Biochemistry, Cell and Molecular Biology

 Students complete the M.S. program in approximately 2 years.
 The combination of advanced course work and research experience prepares students for Ph.D. programs, schools in the health professions (e.g., medical school), or jobs in biotechnology.

 The Ph.D. program provides an in-depth research experience over approximately 5 years.
-Students graduating with a Ph.D. may go onto careers in academia, industry, or other fields that draw on the knowledge and skills acquired during their graduate work.
+Student graduating with a Ph.D. may go onto careers in academia, industry, or other fields that draw on the knowledge and skills aquired during their graduate work.

 How to apply